ffplayout/ffplayout/docs/output.md

 - `Esc`: stop desktop playout.
 - Left and right arrow keys: decrease or increase volume.
 Holding a key repeats the adjustment and shows the volume slider.
 - `S`: toggle WebVTT subtitle rendering.
-- Double-click the window or use the titlebar fullscreen button: toggle fullscreen.

 ## HLS